-Read in this step-by-step plan how to arrange this at the Chamber of Commerce KVK.
+Read in this step-by-step guide how to arrange this at the Netherlands Chamber of Commerce KVK.
 And what else you should take into account.
 For example, you will receive a new KVK number.
-And you must pass on your new legal structure to, among others, the Tax and Customs Administration, your bank and your insurer.
+And you must pass on your new legal structure to, among others, the Tax Administration, your bank and your insurer.

 • You want to work together with others and be equal partners.
 You could change your legal form to a general partnership (vof), or if it concerns a specific profession, to a professional partnership (maatschap).